diacode/diacode-website/source/blog/2016-01-08-trello-clone-with-phoenix-and-react-pt-2.html.markdown

 ```

-We specify that we're going to have two different entries, one for the JavaScript
+Here we specify we want two different [webpack entries](https://webpack.github.io/docs/multiple-entry-points.html), one for the JavaScript
 and the other one for stylesheets, both placed inside the ```web/static``` folder.
 Our output files are going to be created in the ```private/static``` folder.
 As we are going to use some **ES6/7** and **JSX** features we will use **Babel**